samorojy/code-plagiarism-checker/README.md

   to implement.
 And in general look into approaches used in NLP with adaptation to our code-based task.

 In general, I don't really like the way Kotlin and Python code interact with each other at the moment.
 It is also possible to increase code cleanliness by moving the required variables into the environment.
+Of course the best way would be to separate the database and server into different containers, wrap them with docker compose, and use the latest versions of dependencies.